Have you decided to check the oldest direct-selling company in the world?

 She left it there, and other colleagues (mostly women) marked what they wanted.

 About 5 days later, Patricia came for the catalog and order the marked items.
 About a week later she brought the ordered items to our office.

 Not a clue that this was an MLM.

 This is the reason why so many people don’t realize that Avon is an MLM.

-And I admit, this is a very laid-back way of how to promote and sell new products.
+And I admit this is a very laid-back way of how to promote and selling new products.

 The reason is (probably), that Avon switched to the MLM only in 2005.
 The long history of just direct selling still plays a small role.

-But the way Avon operates since 2005 starts to resemble the shady MLM tactics.
+But the way Avon operates since 2005 started to resemble the shady MLM tactics.